ianchblair/MedusaDG/README.md

 terminal damage to your Arduino.**

 Pins defined as inputs are active low.
 That is to say that they are pulled up by an internal resistor.
 The input switch should connect the pin to 0 Volts.
+This also suits Grove field effect detectors.
+Other Grove modules might require signal level inversion.

 Pins defined as outputs are active high.
 They will source current to (say) an LED.
 It is important that a suitable current limiting resistor is fitted between the pin and the LED